phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 Note that the make-download-cache will only cache the files downloaded by the Phoronix Test Suite.
 Depending upon the test(s) and the state of your operating system, you may also need packages obtained from your package manager / distribution (e.g. compiler, dependency libraries, etc) that are not cached by the Phoronix Test Suite due to the diverse nature of different supported operating systems.

-# Offline Improvements + Confidential Testing / Avoiding Accidental Result Uploads
+# Confidential Testing / Avoiding Accidental Result Uploads

 ## Offline Enhancement Via Local Cache
-Beginning with Phoronix Test Suite 9.0, there are improvements to improve the out-of-the-box experience if running the Phoronix Test Suite in a strictly offline environment / behind-the-firewall without access to OpenBenchmarking.org for being able to obtain test profiles / test suites.
+Since Phoronix Test Suite 9.0, there have been improvements to improve the out-of-the-box experience if running the Phoronix Test Suite in a strictly offline environment / behind-the-firewall without access to OpenBenchmarking.org for being able to obtain test profiles / test suites.
 From Phoronix Test Suite 3.0 when OpenBenchmarking.org was introduced until Phoronix Test Suite 9.0, Internet connectivity was initially required for obtaining the test profiles/suites as the cloud/repository.
 OpenBenchmarking.org allows for tests to be updated independently of the Phoronix Test Suite releases as well as allowing new tests to be introduced on-demand.
 Aside from when new tests require explicit new PTS features, this allows tests/suites to be seamlessly used by older versions of the Phoronix Test Suite without any upgrade process required, assuming Internet connectivity is available.

-Beginning with Phoronix Test Suite 9.0, a static snapshot of the official tests/suites is included as part of the Phoronix Test Suite package.
+A static snapshot of the official tests/suites is included as part of the Phoronix Test Suite package.
 The intention with this is to provide a static snapshot with all tests/suites as of release time, similar to the behavior with pre-3.0 releases.
 The benefit to including this static snapshot is helping those that are running strictly offline/isolated to be able to have at least recent tests/suites available without first needing to query OpenBenchmarking.org for this data.
 But Internet support is certainly desired in order to be able to obtain updated and new test profiles.

 This static snapshot is provided in the *ob-cache/* Phoronix Test Suite folder.
 If this cache is not needed or wish to customize/extend it, it can be safely removed and or altered without causing issues.
 When the Phoronix Test Suite has Internet connectivity, it will continue to query OpenBenchmarking.org for new/updated tests and suites.